 Also performed well in The 2011 Race to Dubai, where he had to settle for second behind Luke Donald, the same position he occupied in 2009 when Lee Westwood pipped him to the Harry Vardon Trophy.
 Had near-misses in Majors in 2010, coming tied third in both The Open Championship and the US PGA Championship, his opening 63 in the former at St Andrews the lowest first round in the history of the tournament.

-Made his breakthrough on the US PGA Tour the same year, winning the Quail Hollow Championship thanks to a final round 62 to beat Mickelson.
 Enjoyed a glittering amateur career during which he reached the top of the World Amateur Rankings.
-Caught the eye with a superb opening 68 in The 2007 Open Championship at Carnoustie, the only bogey-free round of the day, and finished third in his second event as a professional, the Alfred Dunhill Links Championship.
+Caught the eye by finishing third in just his second event as a professional, at the Alfred Dunhill Links Championship.
 That earned him enough money to assure his place in the top 115 to be the then youngest and quickest Affiliate Member to secure his card – in just two events.